-As we may remember 2018 was a robust year for markets until Santa turned grumpy in December.
+As we may remember 2018 was a robust year for investment returns until Santa turned grumpy in December.
 There was no Santa Claus rally, and in fact Santa took back the market gifts of 2018.
 We were left with the proverbial lump of coal under the tree.
 Canadian, US and International stock markets ended negative for the year.

 Here’s an overview on the 2018 market and ETF returns.
-In the end it was a lacklustre year; and not worries on that front not all years are positive for the markets as we know.
+In the end it was a lackluster year; and not worries on that front not all years are positive for the markets as we know.
 Though markets mostly go up – that’s why we invest in the greater growth assets known as stocks.
 Stocks allow us to become owners of outstanding businesses with incredible revenues, profits and prospects.

 2019 has returned to growth.
 And investors who were scared off in December missed out on this nice rally.
 Of course the most important component of investing is your behaviour.
 Can you stay the course through any market turbulence?
 You must invest within your risk tolerance level so that any drop in portfolio value does not cause you to sell.
 The way we typically manage risk is by way of holding enough bonds in concert with those stocks.